First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 —??

-In official accounts, a pure silver mark could give a monetary flow and processing costs in half a cornado (April 7, 1492, AGN, Document 28, Box 164)
+Overview of monetary outcome in half-cornados that a pure silver mark could produce and associated processing costs (April 7th, 1492, AGN, Document 28, Box 164)

 These half-cornados were produced over a period of seven years, starting in 1487 and continuing throughout the following years.
 Let's look at the total number of half-cornados produced in these seven years: